-Adventure touring in India has gained decent popularity and people are now looking for a bike that can fulfil all the purpose of owning a bike like touring, daily commute or even off-roading.
+Adventure touring in India has gained decent popularity.
+People are now looking for a bike that can fulfil all the purposes of owning a bike like touring, daily commutes or even off-roading.
 Many brands have offered ADVs that are directly competing against each other in the affordable price bracket like Royal Enfield, KTM, Hero, BMW, Benelli etc. But Royal Enfield, a great rival, entered the ADV segment when the Indian market hardly had any competition in this particular segment(btw Royal Enfield was the first brand to produce an ADV).

 Let’s discuss more regarding Royal Enfield Himalayan BS6 :